About this park

 After colonial settlement market gardeners and wine growers moved into the area.
 They were attracted by the moist soils and availability of groundwater.
 As you explore the park, keep your eye out for several historical sites and ruins from settler times.

 There’s a lot to do here such as walking, cycling, and nature watching.
 Lake Joondalup and Lake Goollelal have circuits that take you all around the lakes.
 Keep your wits about you as these trails are dual use, for pedestrians and cyclists.
 You can also lounge on your picnic rug and chill to the sight and sounds of the nature all around you.

 The lake is home to birds and all sorts of wildlife so small boats, kayaks, canoes, stand up paddle boards or any watercraft are not permitted on the lake at any time.
-Swimming is not permitted.
+Swimming and fishing is not permitted.

 The wetlands attract heaps of birds and wildlife.
 A boardwalk and observation tower make great viewing points.
 Keep your eyes peeled for wrens, waterfowl, freshwater turtles and native water rats.
 Tiger snakes and dugites are also around the park, so take care and avoid them.

 Yellagonga Regional Park is fun to visit all year round.
 We think you’ll enjoy the blend of history, culture and nature right on Perth’s doorstep.

 Plan when to visit.
 Read this safety information about bushwalking.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!

 Plants, wildlife and fungi